glcapps/BearMuzzle/README.md

 - Policy recommendation systems that think aloud

 This structure allows BearMuzzle to simulate "thinking" behavior in local models, making the output more explainable, structured, and aligned with advanced prompting strategies.

+---

+## 🧰 Development Strategy: Python + Rust

+BearMuzzle is structured for agile research with a stable deployment path:

+### Phase 1: Python for Prototyping

+We use `llama-cpp-python` to:

+- Rapidly experiment with sidekick masking loops
+- Validate logit shaping and prefix injection
+- Iterate on integration with tool-use or linter feedback

+This allows for quick testing and evaluation before deeper optimization.

+### Phase 2: Rust for Implementation

+We will implement the final system in Rust using:

+- Direct FFI access to `llama.cpp`
+- Custom inference loops with exposed logits
+- Efficient multi-threaded coordination (main + sidekick models)
+- CPU-first runtime performance and lightweight deployment

+This approach ensures high portability, low latency, and robust resource control.

+### 🧬 Python Bindings from Rust

+The Rust implementation will expose bindings using tools like `pyo3` or `maturin`, enabling:

+- Python access to Rust-accelerated inference loops
+- Drop-in compatibility with `llama-cpp-python`
+- A smooth bridge between research code and production logic

+This layered architecture allows researchers, builders, and embedded system engineers to collaborate without friction.